Nasal button battery

 The patient was noted to have been playing with a bike light an hour prior to informing his parents that he had put something up his nose.
 X-rays were arranged by the emergency department.

 An attempt to remove the foreign body was unsuccessful by the emergency team and prompt referral was made to the Ear, Nose and Throat team.
-Unfortunately, the patient was too distressed to allow another attempt at removal in the emergency department and proceeded to theatre.
+Unfortunately, the patient was too distressed to allow another attempt at removal in the emergency department and proceeded to theater.

 Loading Stack -